seinecle/blog/_posts/2024-10-19-developing-slidelang.md

 |Preserves layout| yes    | yes    | yes    |
 |Quality of translation|excellent    |excellent    |excellent    |

+# Does it work well?
+I let you judge for yourself:
+- my course in English as a pptx file (130 Mb, 307 slides)
+- the translation in French (

 # How does it work?
 The translation is managed by calls to the OpenAI API.
 The preservation of the layout is achieved with a complex programmatic process that I designed.